 The Brooklyn Bridge is one of the most iconic landmarks in NYC for a reason.
 The bridge, with its expansive views of the City skyline, not only provides a backdrop for striking photographs, but it also has a mile-long path for both leisurely walks and bike rides.
 There are two Citi Bike stations near the bridge on the Manhattan side, located at the intersection of Centre Street and Chambers Street and at the intersection of Spruce Street and Nassau Street.
 From either location, you can access the nearby Brooklyn Bridge Promenade, just across from the east side of City Hall Park.
 The ride across the bridge takes an estimated 10 to 15 minutes depending on your speed, and the bridge itself gets a lot of foot traffic, so you'll need to be mindful of pedestrians.
 Once you're on the Brooklyn side of the bridge, you can ride over to Brooklyn Bridge Park via Old Fulton Street or, if you ride into Brooklyn Heights, from Joralemon Street.
 If you've run out of time, you can dock your bike at the Clinton Street and Joralemon Street station or at Atlantic Avenue and Furman Street, which also happens to be where Pier 6 is located.
 A two-way bike lane connects Pier 1 to Pier 6, and the ride offers bicyclists great views of the skyline as well as opportunities to stop and enjoy the playgrounds, a pop-up pool and comfortable lawns.
 For bikers who find themselves hungry after a ride over the bridge, a visit to Grimaldi's Pizzeria will be immensely satisfying.
 The world-famous eatery is located under the bridge near Old Fulton Street, where there's a Citi Bike docking station, just a short block from the north end of Pier 1.

 Located in the heart of Manhattan, Central Park offers beautiful greenery, recreational activities and bicycling paths with varying degrees of difficulty.
 Pick up a Citi Bike from the station at Grand Army Plaza and Central Park South (by Fifth Avenue and 59th Street) and head north on East Drive's bicycle lane.
-It's important to remember that motor vehicles also travel on these roads (except during car-free hours), so be particularly cautious while you're riding.
 As you pedal along East Drive, you can stop to take in some of the park's landmarks, such as the iconic Bethesda Fountain (located off Terrace Drive, which veers west from East Drive) or Conservatory Water and the nearby Alice in Wonderland statue (both of which are just east of East Drive, parallel with 74th and 75th Streets).
 After a quick stop, you can turn around and head back to Terrace Drive, which veers off the main thoroughfare south of Conservatory Water, and travel toward the west side of the park where Strawberry Fields and the Imagine Mosaic are located.
 Since you don't want to exceed your 30-minute limit, you may want to ride down West Drive and dock your bike at the Broadway and West 60th Street Citi Bike location.
 Once you check in the bicycle, you can take out another for a trip back up West Drive to Belvedere Castle, a Gothic-style castle in the heart of the park (just below mid-park at 79th Street).
 From the castle's lookouts, you'll get stunning views of the green space and its surrounding cityscape.
 Ride south down the west side of the park via West Drive to dock your bike back at the Broadway and West 60th Street station.

 With distinctive areas including the South Street Seaport, Battery Park and the Financial District, Lower Manhattan is an oasis packed with restaurants, shops, museums and recreational options.
 Pick up a bike at the station on Cliff Street and Fulton Street and ride east along Fulton Street underneath the FDR Drive to explore the must-see sights at South Street Seaport, including the three-level shopping mecca at Pier 17.
 If you plan on staying awhile—and you should, if you want to take in the sweeping riverside views—dock your bike at the nearby Front Street and Maiden Lane station.
 Once you've explored South Street Seaport, take a 10-minute bike ride down South Street to Lower Manhattan's largest public open space, Battery Park.
 Dock your bike at the Broadway and Battery Place station near the entrance to this 25-acre waterfront park, also home to beautiful gardens and the Castle Clinton National Monument.
 After taking in the sights, head back north and east toward the South Street Seaport and cool off with a beverage at the outdoor Beekman Beer Garden Beach Club.